 What Offenses Are Ineligible for Deferred Adjudication in Texas?

-Some offenses are ineligible for deferred adjudication.
+Several crimes are ineligible for deferred adjudication.
 According to Chapter 49 of the Texas Penal Code, DWI, intoxication manslaughter, BWI (boating while intoxicated), flying while intoxicated, and operating an amusement park while impaired or intoxicated are all ineligible for deferred adjudication.
-Aside from those crimes, the defendant is eligible if he/she was charged with any other type of offense in Texas.
+Aside from those offenses, the defendant is eligible if he/she was charged with any other crime.

-The District Attorney (D.A.) has the authority to offer deferred adjudication on a case-by-case basis.
+The District Attorney (D.A.) has the authority to offer deferred adjudication, depending on the circumstances of each case.
 Factors the D.A. takes into consideration include the defendant’s criminal history, the nature of the offense, and if the crime resulted in bodily injuries.
 In general, deferred adjudication is granted to first-time offenders only.